myminseok/pivotal-docs/platform-automation/install_opsman.md

 $ fly -t <foundaton> login -c https://your.concourse/ -b -k

 $ ./install-upgrade-opsman.sh <foundaton>
+```
- - foundation: name of pcf foundation in platform-automation-config git.
+> - foundation: name of pcf foundation in platform-automation-config git.
+ - will use commons platform-automation-configuration-template
  - this will create a concourse pipeline named '<foundation>-opsman-install-upgrade'
-```

 #### how to get opsman.yml template for a new opsman